Daheer/KoroKoro/README.md

 ## Contributing

 There are many areas where this project needs improvement.
 And I shall utilize weekends to have fun checking the following:
-- [ ] Lighterweight .obj files -> right now, the resulting obj models are heavy (> 100MB) and I have to use sharding to save them in Supabase's storage bucket which limits file uploads to 50MB
+- [x] Lighterweight .obj files -> right now, the resulting obj models are heavy (> 100MB) and I have to use sharding to save them in Supabase's storage bucket which limits file uploads to 50MB

 - [ ] Better quality models -> I'm still experimenting with multiple ways of performing Colmap to do better Sift Extraction and would welcome any help.
 I'm also looking at other NeRF render options

+- [ ] Use Segment Anything to improve segmentation

 - [ ] More features on the frontend are always welcome if that's what you're into!